Carlinhos (footballer, born 1997)

-Carlos Moisés de Lima (born 12 February 1997), commonly known as Carlinhos, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Vitória, on loan from Flamengo.
+Carlos Moisés de Lima (born 12 February 1997), commonly known as Carlinhos, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série B club Athletic, on loan from Flamengo.

 Career

 Early career

 Born in Jaú, São Paulo, Carlinhos began his career with Noroeste before joining Novorizontino's youth sides in 2014.
 After one unused substitute appearance with the latter's first team, he moved to Corinthians and returned to the youth setup.

 Corinthians

 Carlinhos was the top scorer of the 2017 Copa São Paulo de Futebol Júnior with 11 goals, being promoted to the first team in February of that year but being subsequently sidelined due to a pubalgia.
 He made his first team – and Série A – debut on 26 August, replacing Moisés in a 1–0 home loss to Atlético Goianiense.

 Loans

 After being rarely used at Timão, Carlinhos was loaned to Oeste on 22 February 2018, alongside teammate Guilherme Romão.
 He scored his first senior goal on 16 June, netting the equalizer in a 2–2 Série B home draw against Criciúma.

 On 22 December 2018, Carlinhos returned to Novorizontino on loan for the 2019 Campeonato Paulista.
 In July 2019, he moved to Vila Nova also in a temporary deal.

 On 18 December 2019, Carlinhos was announced on loan at Marcílio Dias.
 He would spend the remaining months of the 2020 season on loan at Atibaia, and left Corinthians in the end of the year, as his contract ended.